Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

-In preparing this manuscript, the authors used ChatGPT sparingly, solely to improve readability and language.
-All content was carefully reviewed and revised, and the authors take full responsibility for the final published version of the article.
+During the preparation of this work, the authors used large language models (LLMs) solely to improve readability and language.
+The authors reviewed and edited the content as needed and take full responsibility for the content of the publication.